 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
 The Company's bank accounts bear interest.
-Management believes that the credit risk concentration with respect to financial instruments included in cash and cash equivalents is minimal.
+Management believes that the credit risk concentration with respect to financial instruments included in cash is minimal.